General Employer Action Plan

 • Innovations in recruiting activities

-• We will promote the fact that we are increasing the percentage of women hired by, for example, explaining female engineers’ activities at recruiting events.
+• We will promote the fact that we are increasing the percentage of women hired by, for example, explaining female career-track employees’ activities at recruiting events.

 • We will hold company information sessions targeted at female university students.

-Goal 2: Increase the percentage of women in managerial positions (group leaders and above) to 6 percent or more.
-(The target for 2030 is 10 percent or more.)
+Goal 2: Increase the percentage of women in managerial positions (group leaders and above) to 6% or more.
+(The target for 2030 is 10% or more.)

 <Content and timing of initiatives>

 Appointments to managerial and professional positions, regardless of gender, are made on the basis of candidates’ qualifications.
-However, compared to male employees, there are more cases of female employees hesitating or giving up on attaining these positions, even if they are qualified, because they have no (or few) role models, they want to achieve work-life balance, or they cannot imagine a career in management.
+However, in the case of our female employees, even if they are qualified for promotion, they may hesitate or give up because they have no (or few) role models, want to focus on work-life balance, or cannot imagine a career in management.
 Therefore, we will make the following efforts.

-• Actively nominate women for secondments, committees, and academic association activities, etc. (Make female employees more career-conscious through small selections and promotions over time.)
+• Actively nominate women for secondments, committees, and academic association activities (make female employees more career-conscious through small selections and promotions over time.)

 Goal 3: Limit annual working hours to 2,000 hours, and maximum monthly overtime hours to the legal limit of 45 hours.